mcneel/developer.rhino3d.com/_guide_topics/grasshopper/multi-treaded-components.md

 ## A guide to parallel computing in Grasshopper

-Grasshopper in Rhino 6 includes multi-threaded solving in specific components.
+Grasshopper for Rhino 6 provides multi-threaded solving in specific components.
 Benchmarks have shown that Grasshopper can be up to 20% faster when using multi-threaded components.
 Results may vary as there are only specific components that can compute in parallel.

-The following 27 components have been modified to perform calculations using multiple threads.
+The following components have been modified to perform calculations using multiple threads.

 | Curve Plane Intersection | Project Curve | Pull Curve |
 | Split with Brep | Shatter | Split with Breps |